souyang/unit-grader/THIRD_PARTY_TOOLS.md

 - Support over 700+ built-in rules inclidng Flake8 plugins flake8-bugbear.
 - Could replace `Flake8`, `Black` and `isort` as all-in-one for formatting and linting.

+## codespell
+codespell is a light-weight and fast tool catch spelling mistakes in code.

+### Why we choose codespell
+It is simple and fast and could quickly identify the common spelling errors and it is lightweight addition to CI/CD.

+### Comparison with other tools
+It is much light weight and fast when compared with `pyspelling` and is ideal tool for pre-commit hook and CI/CD pipeline.

 ## Sphinx

 Sphinx is a documentation generator for Python projects.